quixio/quix-docs/docs/connect/kafka-to-apache-solr.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Solr using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Solr

 Apache Solr is an open-source search platform built on Apache Lucene.
-It is widely used for scalable and reliable search and analytics capabilities.
-With its advanced search features, indexing, and document parsing capabilities, Apache Solr is a popular choice for businesses looking to enhance their search functionality.
-Its distributed architecture allows for high availability and fault tolerance, making it a robust solution for handling large volumes of data.
-Overall, Apache Solr is a versatile and powerful technology that continues to be a go-to choice for organizations in need of fast and accurate search capabilities.
+It is a powerful, scalable search engine that provides advanced full-text search capabilities, faceted search, hit highlighting, dynamic clustering, and rich document handling features.
+Apache Solr is highly configurable, allowing users to customize their search experience to meet their specific needs.
+With its robust capabilities and extensive documentation, Apache Solr is a popular choice for organizations looking to implement fast and accurate search functionality in their applications.

 ## Integrations